bnb-chain/bnb-chain.github.io/docs/beaconchain/fullnode.md

 Please go to [changelog](https://github.com/bnb-chain/node/releases) to get the information about the latest release of full node version.

-Go to directory according to the network you want to join in.<br/>
+Download the configuration files according to the network you want to join in (mainnet_config.zip/testnet_config.zip).
-Replace the `network` variable with `testnet` or `prod` in the following command:

 ```bash
 upzip linux_binary.zip